0x5chn0uf/SmartWalletFX/serena/docs/SERENA_DEVELOPMENT_RULES.md

 **CRITICAL**: Serena is a command shell assistant, NOT an API service.

 ✅ **CONSOLE OUTPUT ONLY:**

 - All user-facing responses must be printed to console
 - Use logging and print statements for status information
 - Health checks, status reports, and operations should log to terminal
-- No JSON responses for user-facing commands

 ❌ **NO API RESPONSES:**

-- Never return JSONResponse for health/status commands
+- Never return JSONResponse for health/status commands, custom response instead
-- No create_success_response() for user operations
 - Internal server endpoints can use JSON, but CLI commands log to console
-- REMOVE all JSONResponse and create_success_response from codebase
 - Replace with print() statements for console output only

 ## Development Testing